-Big Brothers Big Sisters of San Diego County provides one-to-one mentoring through three umbrellas of programming: (1) Traditional Mentoring, (2) Site-Based Facilitated Mentoring, (3) Blended Mentoring (a combination of Traditional and Site-Based Facilitated).
+Big Brothers Big Sisters of San Diego County provides one-to-one mentoring through two umbrellas of programming: (1) Community Mentoring, (2) Operation Bigs.

 Across all programs, the foundational model remains the same: one child (“Little”) is intentionally “matched” with an adult volunteer (“Big”) in a long-term, professionally supported mentoring relationship.
 And no matter at what age a child enters a program, there’s no limit to where he or she can go.